minyk/morphline-mr/readme.md

 - "-l" or "--local-mode" Use local mode instead of YARN(MRv2) or Classic(MRv1).
 Use this option for testing purpose.
 - "-g" or "--ganglia" for the ganglia server to report metrics.
 It can be mutlicast ip.

+### Import options from hadoop common option

+See wiki: Import options from hadoop common option page.

 ## Map only job

 If one of 'r' or 'n' or 'e' options are not provided, the driver run map-only job.
 In this case, unparsable records should be dropped with dropRecord command.